Hypertrophic Cardiomyopathy (HCM)

 Prognosis

 A small number of people with HCM, however, are at risk for complications including heart failure and sudden death.
-The risk of heart complications can vary between families and among different members of the same family, so it’s important that your health care team identifies people who are most at risk for these complications so preventative treatment can be provided.
+The risk of heart complications can vary between families and among different members of the same family.
+It’s important that your health care team identifies people who are most at risk for these complications so preventative treatment can be provided.

 Support That Lifts You Up